 - “Thank you for fighting the fight to save the 1855 Carman House.”

 - “Thanks to you folks for the excellent Classic Houses & History Boat Tour.”

 2017 Noteworthy Accomplishments

 - The Society is in the planning stages of a new community event: Oregon’s Iron Jubilee: Celebrating the First Iron Furnace on the Pacific Coast to be held on Saturday, September 9th from 3:00 to 9:00.
-It is co-sponsored by the City of Lake Oswego and festivities will include a pioneer base ball game, horse-drawn wagon rides, food, bluegrass music, and a companion exhibit on the iron industry in our History Center & Museum, and a fireworks finale.
+It is co-sponsored by the City of Lake Oswego and festivities will include a pioneer base ball game, horse-drawn wagon rides, food, bluegrass music, a companion exhibit on the iron industry in our History Center & Museum, and a fireworks finale.
 This is the first festival to celebrate Lake Oswego’s history.

 - The Society signed the lease for the historic Iron Worker’s Cottage at 40 Wilbur Street and we have transformed this City-owned landmark, the last remaining iron-era residence, into our new History Center & Museum.
 The grand opening was held on Saturday April 8th.

 - We added another product to our extensive line of unique Lake Oswego-history related gift items!
 The Society now offers a retro metal sign featuring the Morris swim park sign which once stood on the southeast end of Oswego Lake.